TejasKharade/Inventory-Management-System/README.md

 🔍 Search & Filter: Locate items by category, brand, or name .

-💾 File-based Storage: Save and load inventory data using text or CSV files (or Replit DB for online storage).
+💾 File-based Storage: Save and load inventory data using text or CSV files.